drdataSpp/Spp_DW1_CompanyDW/README.md

 ## How this project was done?
 1. In the excel file, all the column's data was checked and corrected.
 2. Created a new database and a table in Microsoft SSMS using the following code:

+**NOTE: For this project, I have not included primary keys in the DB table.
+From next project onwards I'll include PKs.**

 ```
   DROP DATABASE IF EXISTS [CompanyExpProfits];
   CREATE DATABASE [CompanyExpProfits];